elShambler/beingMas_blog/content/post/2014Rut_RaceReport.md

 of good excuses - but the Trail Runner author Rachel Toor really gave me the push I needed (after getting me into the race in the first place), and I dug deep and was able to finish.
 I'll take a last place finish over DNF anytime.
 I was indeed extremely grateful for the opportunity to run the race.
 I didn't get a chance to go back this past year, but hopefully can improve my finish next time I make it out.

+If you haven't had enough to see yet, check this video out - produced by the makers of the Rut.
+[Experience the Rut - Episode 2](https://youtu.be/dQoS--WFRzI)

+Thanks for reading!